 - Researcher of clinical education outcomes, work-integrated learning pedagogy, simulation pedagogy

 - Simulation technician

-Programs in health administration equip students with the skills to examine organisational culture, management concepts, governance and quality improvement within the healthcare workplace.
-Students will explore concepts relating to change management and outcomes, leadership strategies and skills, along with ethical, moral and social justice dimensions within the healthcare sector.
+Programs in health administration, leadership and management equip you with the skills to examine organisational culture, management concepts, governance and quality improvement within the healthcare workplace; and develop in you strong and effective leadership and management skills enabling you to lead and manage a diverse range of health care environments.
+In these courses you will explore concepts relating to change management and outcomes, leadership strategies and skills, along with ethical, moral and social justice dimensions within the healthcare sector.

 A qualification in health administration from ACU enables students to: